 British Expats in New Zealand May Face the Wrath of the NZ Tax Man

 British expats in New Zealand may face the wrath of the New Zealand tax man as many British pensioners who have settled in New Zealand believe that they do not have to pay NZ taxes on any UK pensions they have transferred to a 3rd party QROPS such as a QROPS transfer to Malta.
 These British expats may now found themselves having to fork out taxes on their pensions (of around 15%) and according to Australasian accounting firm WHK, British expats living in NZ who have not reported this offshore pension income are on the New Zealand Revenue’s hit list.
-Those expats who have transferred to a QROPS in NZ need not worry as the fund administrators make sure that those taxes are paid.
+Those expats who have transferred to a QROPS in NZ already need not worry as the fund administrators make sure that those taxes are paid, but please check with your QROPS trustee.

 Temporary Tax Exemption on Foreign Income for New Migrants and Returning New Zealanders